 Having created a digital writing platform that makes writing fun for kids, but crucially, uses the internet to connect their work with classes around the world, we understand the importance of e-safety for students at school.
 Using the internet can connect your class around the world, grow the audience for your student’s work, and help your students to develop into global-minded citizens but it is an area where students should also take care.
 Below we have listed our top five tips to ensure students can enjoy the benefits of using the internet in their education and minimize any potential dangers.

 On nightzookeeper.com class blogs students are able to comment safely on another student’s work.
+This is because we have a team of dedicated tutors who moderate all content that comes through the platform (including writing, drawings and comments) before publishing.
 This is a fantastic opportunity for teachers to help students to practise giving constructive feedback.

 Here are some good ideas for passwords for kids: https://www.stickypassword.com/blog/teaching-kids-about-passwords/